biankaiwen111/volunteer-platform-frontend/README.md

 site is deployed with URL: https://friendly-liskov-c81593.netlify.app/

+# Note

+After sending agreement, you can check it by logging into our team database and check collection "agreement"

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).